statisticalbiotechnology/cb2030/questions/testing.md

 1. The reading material talks about the errors that random sampling can introduce.
 Other than optimising the sampling size to try to reduce the sampling bias and other errors, are there other methods that we can implement to reduce these errors during sampling?
 Additionally, how do we decide what is a 'good' sample size?

-1. In chapter 8, It explains how increasing samples can minimize the sampling bias and measurement errors.
-I think increasing samples also grows variances and eventually threatens the assumption of similarity, How can It be solved when it comes to robustness of samples.

 1. In the book 8.3, to get a sample distribution, we choose n values from a normal distribution with the given parameters(mean and standard deviation, from the sample).
 Then the sample distribution is the basement for the p-value (in the videos).
 What if the population features are not distributed with normal distribution?
 Or the hypothesis testing is only suitable for the population features that are normal distributed.